1001 West Wilshire Boulevard

-Prompted by an expansion in clients and the need for more diverse and collaborative workspaces, Alvine Engineering built out a new, larger office space in Oklahoma City.
+Prompted by an expansion in clients and the need for more diverse and collaborative workspaces, Alvine Engineering acquired a larger office space in Oklahoma City.
 Previously a document storage area, the new office space required tenant improvements to elevate the building to the standard of the engineers’ designs for their clients.
-In addition to the workspace and conference rooms, the office features customizable lighting, a wellness room, and a break room and kitchenette.
+In addition to the workspace and conference rooms, the office features customizable lighting, a wellness room, a break room, and a kitchenette.

 - Three conference rooms showcase different lighting designs with flexible dimming control.